-To qualify for the certificate, a participant must attend all sessions and workshops, and pass the exam.
+To qualify for the certificate, a participant must have finished the e-learning and make the exam.

 No charge for registered AMC PhD candidates.
 There is a course fee for externals; see E-learning Biostatistics or contact the Clinical Research Unit firstname.lastname@example.org.
 AMC employees get reduced fees.

 Dr. R. Holman / Clinical Research Unit (CRU) / email@example.com.